cwsauburn/NWM_ML/README.md

-# NWM_ML
+This project contains the following underlying data :

-**0-30 day Lead data folder**

-  It  contains  0 to 30 day lead Streamflow forecast grouped individually.
-These files are stored in CSV format and read as input for Various Scripts.
+•	**0-30 day Lead data folder** : It contains 0 to 30 day lead Streamflow forecast data grouped individually.
+These files are stored in CSV format and read as input to train the ML models.

-**Grphs Folder**

-It contains the script for the final graphs and the raw data which is used to generate these graphs.
+•	**Graphs Folder** : It contains the script for the final graphs and the raw data which is used to generate these graphs.

-**ML_Models Folder**

-It contains trained machine learning models fot 0 to 30 day lead day data.
+•	**ML_Models Folder** : It contains trained machine learning models for 0 to 30 forecast day lead data.

-**Data_setup_scripts**

-It contains the scripts which were used to set up data for 0 to 30 days lead streamflow data.
+•	**Data_setup_scripts** : It contains the scripts which were used to set up the input data to train the ML model for 0 to 30 days lead streamflow data.

-**train&predict_scripts**

-This folder contains Diffrent Machine Learning scripts which were used to train the model and predict the streamflow for all the 30 day lead data.
+•	**train&predict_scripts** : This folder contains Different Machine Learning scripts which were used to train the model and predict the streamflow of ungauged sites for all the 30 day lead data.

-**NOTE**:Due to large size of the Raw data, it  can be obtained on request by contacting the authors of the paper.
+NOTE: Due to large size of the Input data, it can be obtained on request by contacting the authors of the paper.
 Primary contact: szk0139@auburn.edu.